Bug report #4507

 I couldn't find any definite info on whether the precompilation is supposed to be case sensitive or not, but it appears to be dependent on the file system.
 If so, HFS+ is case-aware, but not case-sensitive.

 The solution appears to be to just move the SpatialIndex include path to before GEOS.
 GEOS uses subfolder include setup (ie #include <geos/spatialindex.h>) so this shouldn't interfere with GEOS includes.

-#1 Updated by William Kyngesburye almost 8 years ago
+#1 Updated by William Kyngesburye over 8 years ago

 - Resolution set to fixed